camfindlay/nzgoal-se/pages/review-and-release-process.md

 ##### 54

-Stage 4 explains how agencies apply their chosen open source software licence to the software they’re releasing.
+Stage 4 explains how agencies apply their chosen FOSS licence to the software they’re releasing.

 #### Applying the MIT licence